DevOpsBootcamp/website/source/daycamp_introtrack_session2.rst

 * Very old (RFC 1459 May 1993)
 * Works on everything (no GUI needed)
 * The people you want to listen to are there
+* Oregon State ran one of the first servers ever!

 A Client
 --------